Writing an essay requires you to answer a research question.

-How does the author's use of certain themes or styles contribute to your understanding of the text?
+How does the author's use of certain themes or styles contribute to your reading of the text?
 How do the depictions of characters differ from one work to another?
-Essentially, you are creating an argument supported by the text along with research sources.
+Essentially, you are offering insight into your reading of the the text supported by relevant research sources.

-Purdue University has some great information on writing about literature.
-This link would make a great starting point: Literature Topics & Research
+Purdue University has some great information on writing about literature, including this page which may be a helpful for starting a research project: Literature Topics & Research

 How you choose to answer your research question is up to you, but your response to the question should be backed by research that shows evidence to support or oppose the views being expressed.
 You will likely need to use a combination of research sources, some of which may relate directly to the author or work about which you are writing, and some which may discuss material you want to explore in your assignment that you can relate to your text.
 For instance, if you were investigating an author's representations of mental health or depression, you might look for sources that consider how those have been represented in other art or literature.